 Mathematics is a central part of learning and teaches students the concepts of logic and proof as well as having applications into many varied areas of life.
 It is a key building block for many subjects as well as being a subject in its own right.
 Mathematics is seen as a crucial element of the school's academic life and is staffed by highly qualified teachers who have a wide range of interests.

 At the Crypt School we recognise that a qualification in Mathematics is vital for all our students and we are justly proud of the achievements of our students at all levels.
 We demand the highest standards of our students and their success in recent years has shown a steady increase in performance.
-There are five dedicated Mathematics classrooms all fully equipped with interactive whiteboards and a comprehensive range of software to assist students in their understanding.
+There are six dedicated Mathematics classrooms all fully equipped with interactive whiteboards and a comprehensive range of software to assist students in their understanding.
 The department is well resourced and subscribes to the MyMaths website.

 Students spend 6 or 7 hours a fortnight in Mathematics lessons, and have four 30-45 minute homework tasks over the same period.
-Students are placed in sets by ability in Year 8 and 9 and at the end of Year 9 undertake an internal SAT's test as well as taking Functional Skills Level 2.
+Students are placed in sets by ability in Year 8 and 9 and at the end of Year 9 undertake Functional Skills Level 2.